msinger/nlconv/README.md

 ----

 Not yet implemented, but planned:
-* Generate PNG image containing all cells.
 * Generate PNG image containing all labels.
-* Generate PNG image containing all cells, wires and labels.
 * Generate Java Script code containing the coordinates for cells and wires to be used by the [map](https://github.com/msinger/dmg_cpu_b_map).
 * Generate Verilog code containing all cells and wires.